lostechies/blog/_ryansvihla/2009-06-03-castle-activerecord-and-registering-classes-at-runtime.md

   - ORM
 redirect_from: "/blogs/rssvihla/archive/2009/06/03/castle-activerecord-and-registering-classes-at-runtime.aspx/"
 ---

+*If any code snippets or content appear broken or missing, you can find this same post with its full content at [blog.foundev.pro](https://blog.foundev.pro/2009/06/03/castle-activerecord-and-registering-classes-at-runtime.html).*

 {% raw %}
 I use the following trick for adding ActiveRecord classes after the fact for our in-house plug-in architecture.&nbsp; Thanks to whichever blogger/mailing list I picked this up from so long ago.